msobhani/SDC-ND-T1-P5-Vehicle-Detection-And-Tracking/README.md

 Also, the training dataset is split up data into randomized training and test sets.
 To do that, the `train_test_split()` function is used.
 The training and test sets are split up by a factor of 0.2.

-### Training the linear SVC classifier
+### Training the linear SVM classifier

-The training data and their labels are given to a linear SVC classifier for it to be trained.
+The training data and their labels are given to a linear SVM (`sklearn.svm's LinearSVC`) classifier for it to be trained.
 Using the test set we were able to achieve an an accuray of **98.874%**

 ### Pipeline to detect vehicles

 To detect vehicles, a sliding window is pass over the input images.
 The vehicle location and size is estimated in different parts of the image to improve the performance.
 The sliding window size is adapted based on the area that we're looking for the vehicles.
 In the regions closer to the lower part of the image, a large sliding window was used.
 As we move further away, the sliding window becomes smaller, because the vehicles should also appear smaller.

-To improve its performance we aproximated the vehicle location and size in diferent areas of the image.
-In the region closer to the bonet, lower in the image, we use a larger window size, as opposed to a region further away, or higher in the image, where we can approximate that the vehicles will be smaller.
+To improve its performance we estimated the vehicle location and size in diferent areas of the image.
+In the region closer to the bonet, lower in the image, we use a larger window size, as opposed to the distant regions, where the vehicles appear smaller.
 This scaling of the sliding window goes from **30%** of the original frame size, up to **80%**.

 The `Pipeline` class contains three important functions:

 * `_pass_sliding_window()`: Is in charge of passing the sliding windows in different sizes over the input image for feature extraction, and using of the classifier to predict the existance of a vehicle
 * `_merge_detections()`: Creates a heatmap, applies a threshold to remove false positives, and finally consolidates the detections to identify the vehicles in the image.
 To avoid false positives we assume that the images are an ordered sequence, and therefore we can remove those detections that do not fit the history of already detected vehicles.
-* `run()` runs the above mentioned functions on the given input images, and overlays rectangles over the image where a vehicle is detected.
+* `run()`: runs the above mentioned functions on the given input images, and overlays rectangles over the image where a vehicle is detected.

-Below are some of the examples where the vehicles are identified and their corresponding heatmap:
+Below are some of the examples of the identified vehicles and their corresponding heatmap:

 ![alt text](output_images/heatmap0.png)
 ![alt text](output_images/heatmap1.png)